 - National Phlebotomy Association

 - American Medical Technologists (AMT)

-Topics to Ask Phlebotomy Programs
+Topics to Ask Phlebotomy Colleges

-Is the School Accredited?
-The phlebotomy school and program you pick should be accredited by a reputable regional or national accrediting agency, for example the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
-There are a number of advantages to graduating from an accredited school aside from an assurance of a superior education.
-To begin with, if your program has not received accreditation, you will not be able to take a certification exam offered by any of the earlier listed certifying organizations.
-Also, accreditation will help in getting loans or financial assistance, which are typically not available for non-accredited colleges.
-Last, graduating from an accredited school can make you more attractive to future employers in the Wallace MI job market.
+Is the College Accredited?
+The phlebotomist school and program you choose should be accredited by a highly regarded regional or national accrediting agency, such as the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+There are many advantages to graduating from an accredited program aside from a guarantee of a quality education.
+First, if your program has not received accreditation, you will not qualify to take a certification exam offered by any of the earlier listed certifying agencies.
+Next, accreditation will help in getting loans or financial assistance, which are typically not available for non-accredited programs.
+Finally, earning a certificate or a degree from an accredited college can make you more desirable to prospective employers in the Waterford MI job market.

-4 Week Phlebotomist Classes Wallace Michigan
+4 Week Phlebotomist Schools Near Me Waterford Michigan

 More Michigan Bloody Wonderful Locations